Have you ever followed a calorie restricting diet? I know I have, and chances are you have been through the grueling experience as well.

 2. Focus on getting good quality healthy fats with each meal.
 Remember, cholesterol is responsible for producing all of your sex hormones, so without a diet rich in healthy fats, your hormones will suffer.
 You must nourish your hormones, because when you have balanced hormones your body will be able to maintain a healthy weight.

-Once you implement a nutrient dense and plant based lifestyle of real, whole foods, then you will discover you maintain a steady and healthy weight without the need for guilt-inducing diets.
+Once you implement a nutrient dense and plant based lifestyle of real, whole foods like this 40-Day Transformation from Purium, (use code “HEALTHIERNOTIONS” for $100 off) then you will discover you maintain a steady and healthy weight without the need for guilt-inducing diets.

 Remember, diet is a greek word that means “way of life”.